Koredotcom/docs/docs/xo/how-tos/build-a-banking-assistant/analyse-the-assistant/using-custom-tags-to-filter-assistant-metrics.md

 In this How-To, we will explore a scenario in a Banking Bot, where, various metrics will be used to analyze the bot performance.

-For details on what Bot Metrics are and how they are implemented in the Kore.ai Bots platform, click <a href="https://developer.kore.ai/docs/bots/analyzing-your-bot/bot-analysis/" target="_blank">here</a>.
+For details on what Bot Metrics are and how they are implemented in the XO Platform, click <a href="https://developer.kore.ai/docs/bots/analyzing-your-bot/bot-analysis/" target="_blank">here</a>.

 ## Problem Statement